 We won’t draw the constellation lines to assist them, and don't require the students to connect stars in a constellation pattern.
 The students may draw constellation lines on the test if they wish.

-For galaxies and nebulae, and for planetary features, the posted materials list every image that the students should know.
+For galaxies, nebulae, and telescopes, the posted materials list every image that the students should know.

 Students will not be given credit if they substitute the name of an asterism for the name of a constellation.